Azure/iotedgedev/README.md

     `iotedgedev project --create edgeproject1`

 1. **Azure**: Setup your new IoT Edge project configuration.
-This will guide you to select or create the Azure resources to use and will populate the required configuration.
+This will guide you to select or create the needed Azure resources and will populate the required Environment Variables.

-    `iotedgedev azure --setup --interactive-login`
+    `iotedgedev azure --setup --subscription THE_SUBSCRIPTION_ID --resource-group-name THE_RG_NAME --iothub-name THE_IOT_NAME --edge-device-id THE_EDGE_DEVICE_NAME`

+    > Note: Running just `iotedgedev azure --setup` will save you time from looking up the required parameter values.
+The tool will help you choose the parameters in an interactive way

 1. **Build & Deploy**: Build, Push and Deploy modules:

     `iotedgedev modules --build --deploy`